aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 There are also additional hands-on examples of other SageMaker features and ML topics, like [A/B testing](https://docs.aws.amazon.com/sagemaker/latest/dg/model-validation.html), custom [processing](https://docs.aws.amazon.com/sagemaker/latest/dg/build-your-own-processing-container.html), [training](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html) and [inference](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-main.html) containers, [debugging and profiling](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html), [security](https://docs.aws.amazon.com/sagemaker/latest/dg/security.html), [multi-model](https://docs.aws.amazon.com/sagemaker/latest/dg/multi-model-endpoints.html) and [multi-container](https://docs.aws.amazon.com/sagemaker/latest/dg/multi-container-endpoints.html) endpoints, and [serial inference pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-pipelines.html).
 Explore the notebooks in the folder `additional-topics` to test out these features.

 ## Getting started
-For the full version of the instructions and detailed setup of the account refer to the public AWS workshop [Amazon SageMaker MLOps: from idea to production in six steps](https://catalog.us-east-1.prod.workshops.aws/workshops/741835d3-a2bf-4cb6-81f0-d0bb4a62edca/en-US).
+For the full version of the instructions and detailed setup of the account refer to the public AWS workshop [Amazon SageMaker MLOps: from idea to production in six steps](https://catalog.workshops.aws/mlops-from-idea-to-production).

 ### Prerequisites
 You need an **AWS account**.
 If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) getting started guide for a quick overview.

 ### AWS Instructor-led workshop
-If you participating in an AWS Immersion Day or a similar instructor-led event and would like to use a provided AWS account, please follow this [instructions](https://catalog.us-east-1.prod.workshops.aws/workshops/63069e26-921c-4ce1-9cc7-dd882ff62575/en-US/prerequisites/option1) how to claim your AWS account via Event Engine and how to start SageMaker Studio.
+If you participating in an AWS Immersion Day or a similar instructor-led event and would like to use a provided AWS account, please follow this [instructions](https://catalog.workshops.aws/mlops-from-idea-to-production/en-US/00-introduction/20-getting-started-workshop-studio) how to claim your temporary AWS account and how to start SageMaker Studio.

 ❗ Skip the following steps **Set up Amazon SageMaker domain** and **Deploy CloudFormation template** if you use an AWS-provisioned account.